-The data record of a signalized intersection version is enough to supply a controller with all the data it needs or to operate it within the Yutraffic Scala control center.
+The data record of a signalized intersection version is enough to supply a controller with all the data it needs or to operate it within the Sitraffic Scala control center.

 7.1.
-Properties (general intersection data) versioned
+General intersection data versioned

 General intersection data assigned to an intersection version (e.g. the intersection number) can be changed from one version to the other, even if it is for the same intersection.
 They are therefore not suitable as globally identifying features for the intersection and are saved with the respective version.